tbogdala/rust-llama.cpp/README.md

               `lamma.cpp/common/log.h` file for logging.
 For now the GGML spam remains, but there should be no more output from this wrapper after that unless the `logfile` feature is enabled - and even then, it should only get directed there.
-- [x] CHANGE: Made `PredictOptions` clonable, swiched the container of the token callback to `Arc` and type aliased it.
+- [x] CHANGE: Made `PredictOptions` clonable, switched the container of the token callback to `Arc` and type aliased it.
               Renamed `prompt_cache_all` to `prompt_cache_in_memory` to highlight the fact that it controls the in-memory prompt caching mechanism while `path_prompt_cache` enables saving the data to file.
 Renamed `prompt_cache_ro` to `file_prompt_cache_ro` to highlight that it refers to leaving the file data read-only, and not the in-memory cache.